BugBusterSWE/adminManual/chapters/introduction.md

 The user must have an Internet connection, and a web browser.
 Supported browser are, at the time of writing, Google Chrome (minimum version: 49) and Mozilla Firefox (minimum version: 45).

 ## Glossary
-Each occurrence of technical terms, domain and acronyms is marked with a "G" in subscript.
+Each occurrence of technical terms, domain and acronyms is underlined and linked with the glossary.